Flashfyre/Spectrite/README.md

 Crafting Recipe: Spectrite Chest x1, Tripwire Hook x1

 ### Spectrite Ore
-An extremely rare ore that can be found in the same place as diamonds in the surface world, though significantly rarer, but can also be found more commonly in the Nether and The End.
+An extremely rare ore that can be found in the same place as diamonds in the Overworld, though significantly rarer, but can also be found more commonly in the Nether and The End.

 ### Spectrite Block
 A block of pure Spectrite.
 It can function as a beacon base.
 It is also used as a component for summoning Spectrite Golems, much like the Iron Golem pattern but with Spectrite Blocks instead of Iron Blocks.